-There are 3 routes the Environment Agency can choose when dealing with non-compliant companies:
+There are 3 routes that the Environment Agency can choose from when dealing with non-compliant companies, which are as follows:

-- Enforcement undertaking – you can complete this form and offer a sum of money and put forward a suitable environmental project that you agree to fund with this money.
+Enforcement undertaking – organisations can complete this form, offer a sum of money and put forward a suitable environmental project that they agree to fund with this money

-Civil Sanctions are currently only available to non-compliant organisations based in England and Wales.
+Civil sanctions are currently only available to non-compliant organisations that are based in England and Wales.
 You should also note that to go down the civil sanctions route your organisation must have been non-compliant with the Packaging Waste Regulations after 6 April 2010 in England and 15 July 2010 in Wales.

-We can assist you with your Enforcement Undertaking Form.
-We can:
+We can assist you with the Enforcement Undertaking Form by:

-- Check and/or submit your EU Offer Form to the Environment Agency on your behalf
+- checking and/or submitting your EU Offer Form to the Environment Agency on your behalf

-- Calculate the costs you have avoided by not complying
+- calculating the costs your business has avoided by not complying

-- Source and suggest suitable environmental projects for you to fund
+- sourcing and suggesting suitable environmental projects for the business to fund

-- Help co-ordinate the funding of the environmental projects
+- helping to coordinate the funding of environmental projects

 If you would like more details about how we can help with any of the above, please contact one of our dedicated technical advisors on 03450 682 572, or complete our online enquiry form.